codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 * *Support pull request events from forks* - toggle that is useful for open source projects.
 * *Branch Field* - this is a regular expression and will only trigger for branches that match this naming pattern.
-* *PR Comment Field* - useful for open source projects.
+* *PR Comment (restricted) and PR Comment Fields* - useful for open source projects.
 * *Pull Request Target* branch - this is a regular expression and will trigger only when a Pull request is created against any branch that matches it.
 * *Modified Files* - allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).